-20.5 The associated type for value definition and subtyping purposes is (with normative comments):
+21.5 The associated type for value definition (and for subtyping purposes) of the numeric values is (with normative comments):

 '''

 SEQUENCE {

 mantissa INTEGER,

 base INTEGER (2 | 10),

 exponent INTEGER

--- The associated mathematical real number is "mantissa" -- multiplied by "base" raised to the power "exponent" } '''
+-- The associated mathematical real number is "mantissa"

+-- multiplied by "base" raised to the power "exponent"

+}

+'''

-- NOTE 1- Non-zero values represented by "base" 2 and by "base" 10 are considered to be distinct abstract values even if they evaluate to the same real number value, and may carry different application semantics. - NOTE 2 The notation REAL (WITH COMPONENTS $\{ \dots, base (10) \}$ ) can be used to restrict the set of values to base 10 abstract values (and similarly for base 2 abstract values). - NOTE 3 This type is capable of carrying an exact finite representation of any number which can be stored in typical floating point hardware, and of any number with a finite character-decimal representation. - 20.6 The value of a real type shall be defined by the notation "RealValue", or when used in an "XMLValue", by the notation "XMLRealValue":
+NOTE 1 - Values represented by "base" 2 and by "base" 10 are considered to be distinct abstract values even if they evaluate to the same real number value, and may carry different application semantics.

+NOTE 2 - The notation REAL (WITH COMPONENTS { ..., base (10)}) can be used to restrict the set of values to the "base" 10 numeric values (and similarly for "base" 2 numeric values).
+This notation does not include the values (special real values and plus and minus zero) that cannot be represented by the associated type.
+If required, these can be added using set arithmetic.

+NOTE 3 - This type is capable of carrying an exact finite representation of any number which can be stored in typical floating point hardware, and of any number with a finite character-decimal representation.
-The second and third alternatives of "NumericRealValue" shall not be used for zero values.

-The second alternative of "XMLNumericRealValue" shall not be used for zero values.
+21.6 The value of a real type shall be defined by the notation "RealValue", or when used in an "XMLValue", by the notation "XMLRealValue":

-''' XMLSpecialRealValue ::=
+''' RealValue ::=